-I just happened to have finish my August/Back To School Letters and Numbers Editions.
-These sets are perfect for teaching the game.
-With visual activity cue card like the one below and a couple of times playing, this game becomes so independent.
+My August/Back To School Letters and Numbers Editions of this Hide and Seek game are perfect for teaching the game.
+With visual activity cue cards like the one below and a couple of times playing, this game becomes so independent.
 It’s a familiar choice in my math and Daily 5 stations.

-One of the beauties of Hide and Seek is that you can use if for a myriad of skills.
+One of the beauties of Hide and Seek is that you can use it for a myriad of skills.
 Seriously!
 I have hide and seek sets for sight words . . .

 ten frames . . .